PLI SELON PLI

 mixed media on canvas, 40 x 30 cm

-in which the poet describes how a mist that covers the city of Bruges gradually disappears:
+Boulez named his composition after a poem by Mallarmé, Remémoration d'amis belges, in which the poet describes how a mist that shrouds the city of Bruges gradually lifts: